rbrueda/Calculator-Assignment/README.md

 # calculator-assignment
-Calculator project from COMP-1400.
-Written in C.
+Made a simple calculator as a project from COMP-1400.
+This calculator can do basic operatinos each as addition, subtraction, multiplication and division to more complex operations such as square root and exponenentiation.
+This project helped me gain knownledge on how to implement functions and switch statements in C.